-Engineering Management (EM) students are in high demand in today's information based society.
-For the latest salary survey read the article published in The Instrumentation, Systems and Automation Society (ISA) and see the accepted salary offers for Engineering Management graduates.
-The financial services, manufacturing, energy, telecommunications, construction, information technology, consulting, and healthcare industries hire EM graduates because they possess the management and technical skills needed for the modern, high technology, interdisciplinary business world.
+EM students are in high demand in today's information based society.
+For the latest salary survey read the article published in The Instrumentation, Systems and Automation Society (ISA) and see the accepted salary offers for EM graduates.
+The financial services, manufacturing, energy, telecommunications, construction, information technology, consulting and healthcare industries hire EM graduates because they possess the management and technical skills needed for the modern, high technology, interdisciplinary business world.

-Engineering Management Graduates have varying interests and skills.
-These include decision risk analysis, manufacturing engineering, logistics, production management, technical sales, project planning, and quality management & control.
-Past graduates of the program have gone to work as Project Managers, Management Engineers, Production Supervisors, Technical Sales Representatives, Manufacturing Engineers, Consultants, Account Executives, Industrial Engineers, Quality Assurance Engineers, Business Analysts, and Investment Bankers.
+EM graduates have varying interests and skills.
+These include decision risk analysis, manufacturing engineering, logistics, production management, technical sales, project planning and quality management & control.
+Past graduates of the program have gone to work as Project Managers, Management Engineers, Production Supervisors, Technical Sales Representatives, Manufacturing Engineers, Consultants, Account Executives, Industrial Engineers, Quality Assurance Engineers, Business Analysts and Investment Bankers.

-Engineering Management students undertake a rigorous curriculum encompassing technical and business essentials.
+EM students undertake a rigorous curriculum encompassing technical and business essentials.
 As students, they are required to complete a traditional engineering program while attaining a solid background in the management sciences involving the constructs of analysis and synthesis of real world problems.
-Engineering Management students graduate with a Bachelor of Engineering degree and are eligible to take the Engineer In Training (EIT) Exam during their senior year.
+EM students graduate with a Bachelor of Engineering degree and are eligible to take the Engineer In Training (EIT) Exam during their senior year.
 Many acquire their Professional Engineer (PE) license.